Movatterモバイル変換

 Compatibility

-This package makes use of theSKIP LOCKED feature supported by some of the major database engines (most notablyPostgresSQL andMySQL) when available to make a best-effort guarantee that a task or job won't be picked by multiple workers.
+This package makes use of theSKIP LOCKED feature supported by some of the major database engines (most notablyPostgresSQL andMySQL) when available to make a best-effort guarantee that a job won't be picked up by multiple workers.

 This package should be compatible with any SQL database supported by the various Fluent drivers.
 It is specifically known to work with: